Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders: Related Work

 \paragraph{SAEs for Vision Models.} Recent work has extended SAEs to vision encoders, establishing that sparse decomposition yields interpretable visual features.
 Pach et al.~\cite{pach2025sparse} train SAEs on CLIP and introduce the MonoSemanticity evaluation framework we adopt in this work, demonstrating that SAE interventions on the vision encoder can steer multimodal LLM outputs.
 Stevens et al.~\cite{stevens2025interpretabletestablevisionfeatures} enable patch-level causal edits via SAEs on frozen ViTs, providing a rigorous causal methodology that motivates our ablation experiments.
 Joseph et al.~\cite{joseph2025steeringclipsvisiontransformer} provide a steerability analysis of CLIP's vision transformer, and Lim et al.~\cite{lim2025sparse} introduce PatchSAE for concept-level analysis during adaptation.
 While these works demonstrate the promise of SAEs for vision, they all operate on static images.
 None examine how the temporal structure of video interacts with sparse decomposition, which is the focus of our study.

 \paragraph{Temporal SAEs.} Bhalla et al.~\cite{bhalla2026temporal} propose Temporal SAEs (T-SAEs) for language models, adding contrastive losses on adjacent tokens to disentangle semantic from positional features.
 They demonstrate that temporal consistency improves feature quality for text sequences.
 We extend this temporal contrastive principle from 1D text sequences to spatio-temporal video representations, where the challenge is qualitatively different: video tokens have both spatial adjacency within frames and temporal adjacency across frames, and the visual content at a given spatial position can change substantially between frames due to motion.
-Our raster-scan variant (Section~\ref{sec:method_st}) addresses this by unifying spatial and temporal contrastive objectives in a single loss.
+Our raster-scan variant (Section~\ref{sec:method_st}) serializes both axes into a single contrastive objective, though its cross-frame coupling arises only at frame boundaries rather than at matched spatial positions.

-\paragraph{Temporal Consistency in Video Representations.} Object-centric approaches such as Slot Contrast~\cite{wen2022selfsupervised} learn temporally consistent slots by contrasting object representations across frames.
+\paragraph{Temporal Consistency in Video Representations.} Object-centric approaches such as Slot Contrast~\cite{manasyan2025temporallyconsistentobjectcentriclearning} learn temporally consistent slots by contrasting object representations across frames.
 Spatio-temporal attention attribution methods~\cite{wang2024staaspatiotemporalattentionattribution} provide post-hoc explanations of video model predictions.
-Temporal contrastive self-supervised methods such as TCLR~\cite{Dave_2022} promote temporal diversity, while multi-pretext frameworks like CSTP~\cite{zhang2022cstp} learn temporal structure during pretraining.
+Temporal contrastive self-supervised methods such as TCLR~\cite{Dave_2022} promote temporal diversity, while multi-pretext frameworks like CSTP~\cite{zhang2021contrastivespatiotemporalpretextlearning} learn temporal structure during pretraining.
 Optical flow methods like RAFT~\cite{teed2020raftrecurrentallpairsfield} provide dense correspondences that could serve as temporal pairing targets.
 Our approach is complementary to these methods.
 We decompose frozen features into sparse dictionaries rather than learning new representations or modifying pretraining.
 Our adjacency-based contrastive losses operate on fixed spatial positions rather than tracked objects.
 This is a deliberate design choice: SAE features should decompose the model's representation as-is, without introducing external correspondence mechanisms.
 We discuss the limitations of fixed spatial pairing under camera motion in Section~\ref{sec:discussion}.